 The Little Gems Rockshop is also well worth a visit if you like crystals, fossils and minerals.
 2a Mount Street, Cromer, Tel.
 01263 519519, opening hours Mon to Sat, 10am to 5pm and Sunday afternoons.

 Beach Casting.
 The beach next to the site provides some excellent sport for the beach angler.
 Mostly Dabs, Bass and Dogfish through the summer and September sees the start of Whiting and Cod.
 The favoured baits are lugworms and squid.
 It is a popular beach for club matches and this can be a source of tips on how to fish the beach, as the contestants all seem very approachable and talkative.
 The Dabs are delicious.

 Boat Fishing for dogfish and Skate is available at Great Yarmouth.
 See Seaquest or Charter Boats UK, for examples.

 Coarse Fishing.
 There are numerous venues for the serious angler or the keen youngster all within easy driving distance.
 Most spots are day ticket and many allow you to drive your car right next to your peg.
 There are also some really good tackle shops nearby.
 Or you could hire a boat from Norfolk broads Fishing Ltd to fish on the broads.
-For fishing tackle, try the broadland Angling and Pet Centre, which has a shop in Stalham, or Lathams at Potter Heigham, another excellent fishing tackle shop.
+For fishing tackle, try the Broadland Angling and Pet Centre 01692 580959, 24-26 High Street, Stalham, or Lathams at Potter Heigham, another excellent fishing tackle shop.

-Pay and play at either Stompers soft play or Strikers, North Norfolks only indoor 10 pin bowling venue at nearby North Walsham (about 15 minute drive).
-Stompers has hree separate play zones for babies, toddlers and children up to 12.
+Pay and play at either Stompers soft play or Strikers, North Norfolk's only indoor 10 pin bowling venue at nearby North Walsham (about 15 minute drive).
+Stompers has three separate play zones for babies, toddlers and children up to 12.
 Strikers has 6 full size bowling lanes with computerized scoring, amusement arcade and bar.
-Food is avalable at both.
+Food is available at both.